 USES AND SIGNIFICANCE:

-Penetration test is used to measure the consistency of bitumen, so that they can be classified into standard grades.
-Greater value of penetration indicates softer consistency.
-Generally higher penetration bitumen is preferred for use in cold climate and smaller penetration bitumen is used in hot climate areas.
+A penetration test is used to measure the consistency of bitumen so that it can be classified into standard grades.
+A greater value of penetration indicates softer consistency.
+Generally higher penetration bitumen is preferred for use in cold climates and smaller penetration bitumen is used in hot climate areas.

 - It measures the hardness or softness of bitumen by measuring the depth in tenths of a millimeter to which a standard loaded needle will penetrate vertically in 5 seconds

 - The penetrometer consists of a needle assembly with a total weight of 100g and a device for releasing and locking in any position